getify/You-Dont-Know-JS/this & object prototypes/ch4.md

 We see two occurrences of that behavior in our example above: `drive()` is defined in both `Vehicle` and `Car`, and `ignition()` is defined in both `Vehicle` and `SpeedBoat`.

+**Note:** Another thing that traditional class-oriented languages give you via `super` is a direct way for the constructor of a child class to reference the constructor of its parent class.
+This is largely true because with real classes, the constructor belongs to the class.
+However, in JS, it's the reverse -- it's actually more appropriate to think of the "class" belonging to the constructor (the `Foo.prototype...` type references).
+Since in JS the relationship between child and parent exists only between the two `.prototype` objects of the respective constructors, the constructors themselves are not directly related, and thus there's no simple way to relatively reference one from the other (see Appendix A for ES6 `class` which "solves" this with `super`).

 An interesting implication of polymorphism can be seen specifically with `ignition()`.
 Inside `pilot()`, a relative-polymorphic reference is made to (the inherited) `Vehicle`s version of `drive()`.
 But that `drive()` references an `ignition()` method just by name (no relative reference).

 Which version of `ignition()` will the language engine use, the one from `Vehicle` or the one from `SpeedBoat`? **It uses the `SpeedBoat` version of `ignition()`.** Moreover, if you *were* to instantiate `Vehicle` class itself, and then call its `drive()`, the language engine would instead just use `Vehicle`s `ignition()` method definition.